 I looked at my watch and said goodbye and picked up my bags and began walking towards home, across Balboa Park.

 I didn’t say hello to other neighbors along the way.
 I thought about what Danny said, and wondered if I would be like him one day, an old disabled veteran with stories to tell but no one to listen.
 I was lost in thought as I walked home.
-But I didn’t think about it too much more that afternoon.
-I had an important play date with an eight year girl that afternoon.
+But I didn’t think about it too much more that afternoon, because I spent a couple of hours making gumbo in Auntie Lo’s pot, and spent the rest of the day with people I loved and played games with an eight year old girl wearing Granny’s watch.

 Return to the Table of Contents